keefmarshall/BLImageDataLoader/README.md

 ElasticLoader.rb
 ----------------

-Ruby script for loading data into Elasticsearch
+Ruby script for loading data into [Elasticsearch](http://www.elasticsearch.org/).

 You'll need a local installation of Elasticsearch - currently doesn't support pointing at a remote.